Still Accelerating: Type Ia supernova cosmology is robust to host galaxy age evolution: Robustness of SN Ia cosmology to host galaxy correlations

 where $\gamma_0$ is the value of $\gamma$ at $z=0$ and $\gamma_1$ is a linear coefficient of any redshift evolution.
 DES-SN5YR find $\gamma_0=0.044 \pm 0.015$ and $\gamma_1=-0.028 \pm 0.034$ \citep{popovic_dark_2025}.
 We show the range of evolution allowed by the $\gamma(z)$ fit (i.e., the full uncertainty range on $\gamma_0$ and $\gamma_1$) in Fig.~\ref{fig:gamma1}.
 We find no significant evolution in $\gamma$ ($< 1 \sigma$) and thus no evidence that host galaxy stellar mass does not provide a sufficient standardization.
 Furthermore, when including the measured redshift evolution of $\gamma$, DES-SN5YR find a shift in the measurement of $w$ of $<0.01$\footnote{This shift is measured using SNe only to constrain $w$.
 The shift is smaller when combining with other probes.}.

 To estimate the predicted $\gamma$ evolution from the alternative, age-bias model, we take the $\Delta\mu$--age relationship used by \citetalias{son_strong_2025} and apply it to SNe simulated with a simple galaxy evolution model following the method of \citet[][hereafter W22]{Wiseman2022}, outlined in more detail in Section~\ref{sec:age_review} and in Appendix~\ref{appendix:subsec:sn}.
 As expected, the \citetalias{son_strong_2025} model predicts a strongly evolving $\gamma$, inconsistent with that observed in the DES-SN5YR data.
-Most notably, low-redshift SNe Ia have a much smaller $\gamma$ than that predicted by the age-bias model.
+Most notably, the age-bias model predicts a low-redshift mass step of $\sim0.14$\,mag, $\sim6\,\sigma$ larger than that measured by DES5YR ($0.044\pm0.015$).
 The reason, as we show in the next section, is that the progenitors of SNe Ia observed in low-redshift surveys are not much older on average ($\sim$1--2\,Gyr) than the progenitors of SNe Ia in high-redshift surveys due to the shape of the SN Ia DTD.